aidenzepp/Crypto-Discord-Bot/README.md

 - Displays information about the top five ranked cryptocurrencies, ranked by [CoinMarketCap](https://coinmarketcap.com/).
 - Displays information about one or multiple different cryptocurrencies, specified by the user.
 - Adds information about one or multiple different cryptocurrencies, specified by the user, to the bot's stored information of the user.
+- Compares the most recent cryptocurrency data to information of matching cryptocurrencies stored in the user's file.

 #